 While many companies are aware of the increasing cybersecurity threats and have tried to improve their security, many others are still struggling to keep up.
 Recent studies have shown that nearly 70% of SMBs have experienced data breaches at some point, and most never even knew it.

 Cybercriminals are getting smarter and more sophisticated every day.
-Businesses must be prepared for the worst-case scenario and ensure they’re protected.
+Businesses must be prepared for the worst-case scenario and ensure they’re protected with Tentacle.
+Visit tentacle co for more information.

 In this article, you will learn about five warning signs that it’s high time for an IT risk assessment.